tableflip/nagel-shipping-rates/README.md

-# Nagal Group Shipping rates
+# Nagel Group Shipping rates

 `npm install`

 `npm run test`

-Exports a function that takes a departure zone, a delivery zone and the number of pallets you want a price for.
+Exports a function that takes a departure postcode, a delivery postcode and the number of pallets you want a price for.

 ```
-const getShipping = require('nagal-shipping-rates')
+const getShipping = require('nagel-shipping-rates')

-getShipping(2, 5, 3)
+getShipping('SE22 9BA', 'BL4 IY8', 3)

 // 71.31
 ```